 NIS is not limited to sharing files.
 Any tabular file which at least has one column with a unique value can be shared via NIS like /etc/services file.

-The main benefit from using NIS server is that you can maintain a central copy of the files, and whenever that data is updated, it automatically propagates to all network users.
+The main benefit from using NIS server is that you keep your data and files, and if your data is updated, all updates be propagated to all users.

 Some users, especially windows users might think this is sort of Active Directory like service, but the Linux NIS server is older than Active Directory and not a replicate for it.